Former Washington cheerleader believes owner Dan Snyder was behind Gruden email leak, pushes for transparency

 "[This leak] brings to light that the women of the Washington Football Team were exposed in these emails and we don’t know the extent of it," Coburn said.

-An initial report from The Washington Post in 2020 revealed at the time a request for an unofficial video showing the cheerleaders being unknowingly exploited but the Times reported Monday that emails between Gurden, Allen, and other men had circulated topless photos of women, "including one photo of two Washington team cheerleaders."
+An initial report from The Washington Post in 2020 revealed at the time a request for an unofficial video showing the cheerleaders being unknowingly exploited but the Times reported Monday that emails between Gruden, Allen, and other men had circulated topless photos of women, "including one photo of two Washington team cheerleaders."

 "It’s terrifying," Coburn said of the latest revelation.
 "Like I said, these women cheered a decade ago.
 They are now mothers.
 They have careers.
 They own businesses.
 They’re teachers.
 Think about how it impacts them.
 They’re reliving this trauma that they went through the first time with the videos when the videos came out and now they’re just going through all these emotions again."